Lake Clark NP, AK

 Group Leader – Roger Devore

 If you are looking for an opportunity to photograph brown bears as your primary goal, this is the workshop for you.
 We will be at a location in Lake Clark National Park, where, we will see large numbers of coastal brown (grizzlies) bears each day!
 This area is considered one of the best bear viewing areas in Alaska.
 We will watch these amazing animals in their natural habitat, eating grasses, , clams, and tending to their cubs.
-For 2017, I have choses dates earlier in the season to take advantage of first year cubs while they are very small.
+For 2018, I have choses dates earlier in the season to take advantage of first year cubs while they are very small.
+The 2017 trip offered first, second, and third year cubs with mothers plus young siblings on their own for their first season.
+We should also have a few males hanging around from the end of the mating season.
+These boars leave later in the year.
 I have photographed bears in many locations and Lake Clark is by far the best place I have been for bear photo opportunities.
-There are also many other species in the area, including black bear, moose, eagles, swans, puffins, and a large variety of other wildlife.
+There are also many other species in the area, including wolves, black bear, moose, eagles, swans, puffins, and a large variety of other wildlife.

 Lake Clark National Park